 Pre-season and pre-harvest assessments are required to make sure conditions that can affect food safety, such as animal intrusions, flooding, proximity to animal feeding operations, etc. are not present, or have been properly mitigated.

-Extensive testing and record keeping for all sources of water used in the production of leafy greens is required by the program.
+Extensive testing and record-keeping for all sources of water used in the production of leafy greens is required.